 I would like to Donate:

-Sharks have inhabited our oceans for over 400 hundred million years and survived five mass extinctions, demonstrating perfect adaption to their environment and making them one of the most supreme apex predators in the world.
-They occupy almost every marine ecosystem on earth and some can even survive in freshwater.
+Sharks have inhabited our oceans for over 400 hundred million years and survived five mass extinctions, demonstrating perfect adaption to their environment.
+They occupy almost every marine ecosystem on earth and some are even able to survive in freshwater!

 To discover more about the interesting world of sharks click on the links below: